How do I open my computer case?

 Screw and thumbscrew computer cases

 The screws, buttons, or other mechanisms to open a computer case are almost always located on the back edges of a computer.
-If the case has screws, these will need to be removed before the case cover can be removed.
+If the case has screws, these need to be removed before the case cover can be removed.

 Note: Often, the power supply screws are also visible from the back of the computer; however, these are often in the middle of the back of the computer case.
 The screws you want to remove to open the case are always on the outer-edges of the back of the computer.